 - Legal defences that can be used include:

 - If the commencement of the pursuit is not clear.

 - When there is uncertainty about who the driver was.

 - If you held an honest belief that you were not in pursuit by police.

 Is it possible to have the charge of police pursuit downgraded?

-An experience criminal lawyer will ascertain if the evidence in your case is strong.
-If some of the evidence is vague or unclear, a formal letter can be written to police to try to have the charge of police pursuit withdrawn and replaced with a less-serious charge such as reckless driving or speeding.
+An experienced criminal lawyer will ascertain if the evidence in your case is strong.
+If some of the evidence is vague or unclear, a formal letter can be written to the police to have the charge of police pursuit withdrawn and replaced with a less serious charge such as reckless driving or speeding.

 We are here to help

 Fourtree Lawyers are experienced in defending clients throughout the Central Coast, the Hunter Region and Sydney facing Police Pursuit charges in Court.
 If you have been charged with a Skye's Law offence and the Police want you to participate in a record of interview, you should exercise your "right to silence" and call us immediately.